microsoft/Windows-iotcore-samples/Samples/IoTCoreMediaPlayer/CS/README.md

 ## Load the project in Visual Studio

 You can find the source code for this sample by downloading a zip of all of our samples [here](https://github.com/Microsoft/Windows-iotcore-samples/archive/master.zip) and navigating to the `Samples/IotCoreMediaPlayer` folder.
 Make a copy of the folder on your disk and open the projects from Visual Studio.
-BlinkyService.sln implements the app service and must be started first.
-BlinkyClient.sln implements the app service client.

 Navigate to the IotCoreMediaPlayer project and open the project from Visual Studio.